 - Remove pouch and carefully squeeze out any juices by pressing against side of pan using back of spoon.
 Discard pouch.

 - Crush the angel hair pasta and add to stock.
 Cook for 3 minutes until al dente.

-- Stir in evaporated milk then add in shrimp.
-Let cook 2 - 3 minutes until shrimp turn pink.
+- Stir in evaporated milk.
+I add a little water into the empty can to make sure I get every bit out.
+Add in the shrimp and cook for 2 - 3 minutes until the shrimp turn pink.

 - Turn off heat.
 Crumble in the feta leaving some in chunks.
 Stir and serve.